adrianblakey/slot-car-ecom/README.md

 An alternative setting that can be used to limit power based on RPM is duty_ramp (not to be confused with duty_rate).
 Read the code :-)

 You might witness timing effects in a car that won't leave the line smoothly on full power - it'll stutter and "cog".
-This might be becuase the motor is not under load because the wheels are spinning (!) due to too much torque from the motor - drone motors have a lot of torque - maybe too much.
+This might be because the motor is not under load because the wheels are spinning (!) due to too much torque from the motor - drone motors have a lot of torque - maybe too much.
 There are some [technical articles ... ](https://www.miniquadtestbench.com/motors-and-torque.html#:~:text=Torque%20itself%20is%20simply%20a,power%20%3D%20torque%20*%20angular%20velocity.)

 ## Default Drag Brake Setting 75%